msergiy87/phone_cisco_6921/README.md

 #### SEP.cnf.xml

-I have used configuration the same as in foloving sites:
+I used configuration the same as in following sites:

 (https://github.com/amooma/GS3/wiki/Cisco-CP-69xx-VoIP-Telefone-mit-Asterisk-Gemeinschaft)